manchint/GVSU-CIS641-sunrisers_base/docs/software_requirements_specification.md

         <ol type="1">
             <li>The system should not allow users to see personal identifiable information (PII) of other users.</li>
             <li>The system should not allow non-registered users to see the data.</li>
             <li>The system shouldn’t allow user to upload the recipe.
-Such attempt should be reported to the administrator.<li>
+Such attempt should be reported to the administrator.</li>
         </ol>
     </li>
     <li> Reliability
         <ol type="1">
             <li>The system should enable maintaining services with 0 downtime.</li>
             <li>The system should be able to scale up and scale down based on the load on the website.</li>
-            <li>The system should pass all the test cases(for that feature) at any point of development.<li>
+            <li>The system should pass all the test cases(for that feature) at any point of development.</li>
-            <li>The system should be able to perform same when the simultaneous users are at least < 500.<li>
+            <li>The system should be able to perform same when the simultaneous users are at least < 500.</li>
         </ol>
     </li>
     <li> User Friendly